 - Entering the university with transcripts showing the completion of an acceptable 3-semester unit or 4-quarter unit course in English composition equivalent to Writing 2 at UCSB, with a grade of C or better

-Students who have not taken the Analytical Writing Placement examination and who have not met the UC Entry Level Writing Requirement in one of the other ways listed above will be required to take the examination prior to the start of fall quarter at UCSB (see the UCSB Writing Program for examination time and location).
-An appropriate score on the examination will satisfy the requirement.
-Only one UC examination may be taken – either the system-wide Entry Level Examination while in high school or the examination given at UCSB; and neither may be repeated.
+Students who have not met the UC Entry Level Writing Requirement in one of the ways listed above will be required to take the Collaborative Writing Placement (CWP) prior to the start of fall quarter at UCSB (see the UCSB Writing Program website for more information).
+An appropriate score on will satisfy the requirement.

 Students who enter UCSB without having fulfilled the university’s Entry Level Writing requirement and who do not achieve an appropriate score on the examination given on campus must enroll in Writing 1, 1E or LING 12 within their first year at UCSB.
 A grade of C or higher in Writing 1, 1E or LING 12 is needed to satisfy the requirement.
 Students who earn a grade of C- or lower in Writing 1, 1E or LING 12 will be required to repeat the course in successive quarters until the requirement is satisfied.

 Once students matriculate at UCSB, they may not fulfill the requirement by enrolling at another institution.
-Transfer courses equivalent to Writing 2 or 50 will not be accepted for unit or subject credit unless the UC Entry Level Writing requirement has already been met.
+Transfer courses equivalent to Area A1 and A2 requirements will not be accepted for unit or subject credit unless the UC Entry Level Writing requirement has already been met.
 Students will only be allowed to meet the Area A requirement of the General Education Requirements with courses taken after satisfying the UC Entry Level Writing requirement.
 The Entry Level Writing requirement must be completed by the end of the third quarter of matriculation.
 Students who do not meet this deadline will be blocked from further enrollment at UCSB.

 The American History and Institutions requirement is based on the principle that American students enrolled at an American university should have some knowledge of the history and government of their country.
 You may meet this requirement in any one of the following ways: